 Go ahead and buy your team members gift cards, write them a note, or wrap-up a well-chosen present.
 Then, after the thrill of the moment passes, make a commitment to yourself to give your people the gift of a great leader.
 Yes, it will require you to change your behavior, shift your mindset, or pick-up a few new skills, but in the long run everyone wins.

 Ten years from now your people won’t remember the gift you gave them for a special occasion, but they will remember and treasure what it felt like to be well led.

 Don’t deny them – or yourself – that gift.

-We’ve created a tool to help you to remember these seven items.
+We’ve created 50+ free tools, one of them is designed to help you put the ideas in this article to work.
 Please feel to print, post, and share.
 Here’s a snapshot of the tool.
-The full version can be found on the Tools page.
+The full version and all of our free tools can be found on the Tools page.